daily3014/rbx-cryptography/README.md

 - Thanks to those who gave feedback and testing
 - Special thanks to all contributors and bug reporters
-- AES was originaly made by @RobloxGamerPro200007
+- AES was originally made by @RobloxGamerPro200007

 ---